brmson/dataset-sts/tools/README.md

   * **ubuntu_eval.py** to produce evaluation metrics including those used in past papers (1-in-k Recall@N)

+  * **ubuntu_anssel_transfer.py** to adapt a model trained on an Ubuntu-trained dataset towards a particular anssel task instance

   * **ubuntu-visual.ipynb** is a simple transposition of anssel-visual for attention visualization on the Ubuntu corpus